William Hay (architect)

 William Hay (17 May 1818 – 30 May 1888) was a Scottish architect who was actively working internationally from 1842 to 1887.
 A specialist in gothic architecture, he is primarily known for his work on several churches and cathedrals.
-His most famous structure is the Bermuda Cathedral in Hamilton, Bermuda which he designed in 1885.
+His most famous structure is the Bermuda Cathedral in Hamilton, Bermuda, which he designed in 1885.
 Construction of the cathedral began in 1886 and was completed seven years after Hay's death in 1905.
-He also designed some of the oldest buildings and structures in Toronto, Ontario, from 1853–1861, and was responsible for the restoration of St. Giles' Cathedral in Edinburgh from 1872–1884.
-His career exemplifies how the British Empire of the Victorian Era was united not only by military and political strength but also by professionals who took advantage of opportunities in its wide array of territories.
+He also designed some of the oldest buildings and structures in Toronto, Ontario, from 1853 to 1861, and was responsible for the restoration of St. Giles' Cathedral in Edinburgh from 1872 to 1884.
+His career exemplifies how the British Empire of the Victorian era was united not only by military and political strength but also by professionals who took advantage of opportunities in its wide array of territories.

 Early life: 1818–1841

 Born at Dykeside, Peterhead, Hay was named after his father, who was a Scottish Episcopalian grain merchant.
 In his youth he was apprenticed to a joiner, but an accident during a job at Ellishill House, which broke his leg, ended his career in this area.
 The doctor treating him for his injury encouraged him to study architecture during his recovery and his career accordingly took a turn in that direction.